1937 dispute between Czechoslovakia and Portugal: Background

 During this period, Czechoslovakia had a massive, domestic arms industry led by Škoda Works.
-In 1937, Škoda Works alone exported more than Kčs628 million worth of arms.
-Competition in the international arms trade between German and Czechoslovakian exporters was particularly intense, with the two powers jockeying for domination of continental European arms markets.
+In 1937, Škoda Works alone exported more than CSK628 million worth of arms.
+Competition in the international arms trade between German and Czechoslovak exporters was particularly intense, with the two powers jockeying for domination of continental European arms markets.

 The Soviet Union had been gradually exercising greater influence in Czechoslovakia and in 1935, concluded a mutual defense treaty with it.
 By the following year, military exchanges had occurred between the Soviet Union and Czechoslovakia, with the USSR assessing the potential of Czechoslovakia's highly developed network of aerodromes as staging areas for Soviet Air Forces bomber squadrons in a future European war and Czechoslovakia extending credit to the USSR for weapons procurement.

 Against this backdrop, Portugal had aligned itself with the Nationalist forces in Spain's ongoing Civil War, which were battling the Soviet-backed Republican faction.
 Czechoslovakia, meanwhile, had declared itself neutral in the conflict and made a pledge not to supply either side with armaments, though — it was publicly revealed some decades later — Department II, Czechoslovakia's intelligence agency, was helping Soviet military advisors surreptitiously enter Spain by providing fraudulent passports and other technical assistance.
 Meanwhile, in early 1937, several Czechoslovak citizens had been expelled from Portugal after the Portuguese government accused them of being engaged in unspecified illicit activities on behalf of Spanish Republican forces.
 At around the same time, a deadly series of unsolved bombings in Lisbon were attributed to foreigners of an unnamed nation, which some speculated might have been Czechoslovakia.